Ditch the Website Agency RFP for a More Personal Approach

 - Screen their resumes.
 Think of each vendor’s website as their “resume.”
 That’s the best place to get a feel for their skill level, size, style, and process.
 Look specifically for any areas they specialize in, and take a close look at their experience and portfolio.
 Beyond that, does it seem like their company culture would fit with yours?
 Are they a Honda when you’re looking for a Maserati (or vice versa)?
 You’re not just looking for a “good” agency; you’re looking for the “right” agency.
 This screening should help you narrow your pool considerably (ideally to 2-3 candidates).

 - Set up interviews.
 When you’re hiring an employee, it’s important to meet with them face-to-face to have a two-way conversation that’s productive and enlightening.
 The same is true when you’re hiring a web agency.
 Schedule an in-person meeting to talk about your project, to get their input, and to give them an opportunity to ask questions.
 During the interview process, be honest.
 Tell the firms you interview about your desired future state, your goals for the website, the potential value you’ve uncovered, your metrics for determining that value, and anything else they need to know.
 Be upfront and as honest as possible.
 Remember: you’re looking for a partner who can help you achieve your goals, not a cheap option that will hurry through the work.
+BONUS: Check out our handy interview guide for tips on what questions to ask and a helpful scorecard.

 - Ask your favorite for a few different price options.
 Ideally you’ve narrowed it down to 1 firm at this point, but certainly no more than 2-3.
 Tell your front runner that you like them and that you’d like to find a way to work together, but you need to know what the engagement would look like.
 Ask them to give you a couple of different options for how you might work together.
 Tell them what you like about them (so they can play to their strengths), and what you’re concerned about (so they can reassure you, if needed).
 Tell them not to spend too much time on the formality of the proposal, but to come with some bullet points you can discuss/negotiate together.